Cameron-M-Bailey/Linear-Regression-Data-Analysis-Basquiat/README.md

 *Compared to our baseline model this is a vast improvement with a MSE of about 0.4.*

 # Key Takeaways
-- Overall, acrylic paintings hold the most value for Basquiat paintings, the only exception is an Untitled 1981 Oilstick piece which sold for $23.5 million.
+- Overall, acrylic paintings hold the most value for Basquiat's artwork, the only exception is an Untitled 1981 Oilstick piece which sold for $23.5 million.
 - Paintings from Basquiat's early career (1981-3) are considered the most valuable and coveted with 1982 being considered his best works.
 - Although drawings are significantly less valuable than his paintings, oilstick and ink drawings will still net decent hammer prices with the highest priced drawing being worth $13.1 million.
 - Basquiat's artwork with a variety of unique colors and high contrast (high difference between its lightest and darkest shades) will be worth slightly more than those without these features; brighter artworks seem to be worth slightly less.